 In compliance with Section 106 and 36 CFR §800.6, the FAA developed a Programmatic Agreement (PA) with the Texas State Historic Preservation Officer (SHPO), National Park Service (NPS), USFWS, Texas Parks and Wildlife Department (TPWD), Advisory Council on Historic Preservation (ACHP), and SpaceX to address the potential adverse effects to historic properties should the Proposed Action be implemented.
 The PA (PDF) was finalized and signed by all parties in May 2014.

 As stipulated in the PA, the FAA, SHPO, NPS, USFWS, TPWD, ACHP, and SpaceX developed a Memorandum of Agreement (MOA) (PDF) to resolve adverse effects on historic properties.
 The MOA, which was executed on February 11, 2015, describes mitigation measures for which the FAA will ensure that SpaceX manages, funds, and implements.

-Subsequent to publishing the Final EIS and ROD, SpaceX modified plans for the site and vehicle.
-The FAA prepared a number of written re-evaluations (WRs) to evaluate whether supplemental environmental analysis was needed for the SpaceX program.
-The WRs conclude that the contents of the EIS remain current and substantially valid.
+After publishing the Final EIS and ROD, SpaceX modified plans for the launch site and vehicle.
+The FAA prepared several written re-evaluations (WRs) to evaluate whether supplemental environmental analysis was needed for SpaceX's modified plans.
+Each WR concluded that the contents of the 2014 EIS remain current and substantially valid.